Carreau/phd-dissertation/parts/part1.rst

     Phase diagram showing symmetry breaking in bead motility assay as a function of concentration of Arp2/3 and Capping Protein.
-Symmetry breaking only occurs inside the area delimited by the dashed line.
+Symmetry breaking only occurs inside the area delimited by the dashed line on 4.5 µm beads both `in vitro` and `in silico`.
 Experiments are displayed as inverted fluorescence image.
 Adapted from :cite:`Kawska2012`

 In the rest of this chapter we use the bead motility system, but only